jonghyun-econ/jonghyun-econ.github.io/_pages/publications.md

 *with <a href="https://www.sudiptasarangi.com" target="_blank" rel="noopener noreferrer">Sudipta Sarangi</a> and <a href="https://sites.google.com/view/hectortzavellas/home" target="_blank" rel="noopener noreferrer">Hector Tzavellas</a>*

-This paper studies when richer information environments fail to preserve free disposal because useful evidence becomes more costly to locate and validate.
-We develop an access-cost approach to comparing information environments and characterize when expanding environments improve or impair access to information.

 <h3>
 <a href="{{ '/assets/pdf/Network Uncertainty and Learning from Local Observations.pdf' | relative_url }}" target="_blank" rel="noopener noreferrer">
 Network Uncertainty and Learning from Local Observations